rokbenko/ai-playground/milvus-tutorials/1-Milvus_standalone_starter/README.md

 ## 📖 Description 📖

-Python and Node.js examples on how to install Milvus Standalone using Docker, connect to a Milvus server and list all collections.
+Python and Node.js examples on how to install Milvus Standalone using Docker, connect to a Milvus Standalone server and list all Milvus collections.

 <br>